-The 2021 NFL Draft’s interior defensive line class is weak.
-However, that perceived weakness might allow new players to rise and emerge from obscurity.
+The 2021 NFL Draft’s interior defensive line class is polarizing.
+However, that perceived uncertainty might allow new players to rise and emerge from obscurity.
 Washington Huskies defensive tackle Levi Onwuzurike could be one of those 2021 NFL Draft prospects.
 What does Onwuzurike do best, and how does his game translate to the NFL?

 - Position: Defensive Tackle

 - School: Washington

 - Current Year: Redshirt Senior

 Positives: Explosive, athletic defensive tackle who has blocked punts in the past.
 Fires off the snap, gets a lot of force going up the field, and can be tough to stop.
 Clogs the middle of the line, stands up blockers, and works his hands throughout the action.
 Bull rushes opponents up the field and collapses the pocket.
 Very intense and chases the action.

 Negatives: Really not much of a pass rusher.
 Must improve his playing balance.

 Analysis: Onwuzurike showed the ability to be a game changer at Washington, occupying blocks, penetrating the line of scrimmage, and even getting out in space to make plays.
 He comes with a large upside, but must finish his game to grab hold of the starting job in the NFL.

 Levi Onwuzurike Player Profile